minhnhattranca-lgtm/Homelab-AD-DS/README.md

-# Homelab-AD-DS
+# Homelab-AD-MyBLAD
-first homelab to practice A+ and basics
+first homelab to practice A+ and basics (with a dot of SOC)